 NSW Aboriginal Land Council

-The NSWALC Economic Development Policy outlines the broad strategies and initiatives that the organisation will pursue to drive economic development towards wealth creation and wellbeing for Aboriginal people in NSW.
+The NSWALC Economic Development Policy outlines the broad strategies and initiatives the organisation will pursue to drive economic development towards wealth creation and wellbeing for Aboriginal people in NSW.

 The NSW Public Sector Aboriginal Employment Strategy 2019-25 sets out the key initiatives for the NSW Government to attract and retain Aboriginal staff, support career development and progression and improve workplace cultural competency.